-I am honored to announce that Dr. Warren Bennis joined me as a guest on Intentional Leadership.
+I am honored to have had Dr. Warren Bennis join me as a guest on Intentional Leadership.
 Instead of his usual focus on the art of leadership, I asked him about his own development as a leader, who his mentors were, how his philosophy evolved.
 Be sure to check out his book, “The ESSENCE of Bennis.”

 Interview with Dr. Warren Bennis

 This is one bright, prolific and creative blogger!
 Beth Kanter is the author of Beth’s Blog: How Connected Nonprofits Leverage Networks and Data for Social Change, one of the longest running and most popular blogs for nonprofits.
 A frequent contributor to many nonprofit technology web sites and magazines, Beth has authored chapters in several books, including “Psychology of Facebook Applications,” edited by BJ Fogg, Stanford University and “Managing Technology to Meet Your Mission: A Strategic Guide for Nonprofit Leaders,” edited by NTEN.
 A much in demand speaker and trainer, and she has trained nonprofits in social media techniques literally around the world.

 After my own intense involvement with United Way for nearly twenty years, I am thrilled to have interviewed Elise Buik, the current CEO.
 The rumors are that she has done an outstanding job of bringing this important but with some history of struggles, to stability and success.

 Interview with Elyse Buik

 Jack Shakely is president emeritus of the California Community Foundation in Los Angeles.
 His essays and opinion pieces have appeared in the Los Angeles Times, New York Times, Denver Post and many other newspapers.